 In 2006 Nassos was awarded by the National Academy of Television Arts & Sciences with an Emmy for outstanding achievement in content for non-traditional delivery

-platforms for the ESPN show "Off Mikes" and on 2007 he is again nominated for an EMMY for the second season of "Off MIkes".
-Nassos also directed the popular short
+platforms for the ESPN show "Off Mikes" and on 2007 he was again nominated for an EMMY for the second season of "Off MIkes".
+Nassos also directed and wrote the

-animated series "Crime Time" and has penned several of the shorts himself.
-During 2007-2009 Nassos and Time-Lapse Pictures co-produced the animated Christmas
+popular Internet animated series "Crime Time" which reached 25 million views worldwide.
+During 2007-09 Nassos and Time-Lapse Pictures co-produced the animated

-specials " The Little Mouse That Wanted to Touch a Star" and "The Boy and the Tree" based on a short stories by Eugene Trivizas. " The Little Mouse That Wanted to Touch a
+Christmas specials " The Little Mouse That Wanted to Touch a Star" and "The Boy and the Tree" based on a short stories by Eugene Trivizas. " The Little Mouse That Wanted

-Star" received awards at the Cyprus International Film Festival, ANIMFEST '09, International Film Festival of Patras city-11th International Panorama and London Greek Film
+to Touch a Star" received awards at the Cyprus International Film Festival, ANIMFEST '09, International Film Festival of Patras city-11th International Panorama and London

-festival and "The Boy and the Tree" was voted by the EUROPEAN BROADCASTERS UNION (EBU) as the Second best production in Europe for children and juniors 2009.
+Greek Film festival while "The Boy and the Tree" was voted by the EUROPEAN BROADCASTERS UNION (EBU) as the Second best production in Europe for children and juniors

+2009.
 Nassos also directed a number of short animated films.
-Notable is "Human Nature" which has been accepted in a number of international festivals receiving an award at the
+Notable is "Human Nature" which was accepted in 25 international short film festivals and received a honorary

 Copyright (c) 2007 Nassos Vakalis.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2or any later version published by the Free Software